x39OME/Recipe-App-AI/README.md

            * all the ingredients with amounts
            * a step-by-step instruction in a nice timeline layout
            * stats like prep time, cook time, servings, and calories  It should do the same thing but with a random recipe idea.

+3 > Add AI image generation for the recipe.
+When I open a recipe that doesn't have a photo yet, it should automatically generate one in the background using Gemini and show it as a big image on the top of the recipe screen.
+While it's generating, show a loading spinner, and when the image is ready, fade it in smoothly.
+Save the image so that it also shows up on the recipe cards elsewhere in the application.

 ```

 ## Preview Final Project